HarshetAnand/CS540-P03/README.md

-# CS540-P03
+# CS540-P03 Markov Chain Text Generation and Naive Bayes Sentence Classification

-In this program, I built and simulated a simple Markov chain model based on a movie script.
-I used it to generate new sentences that hopefully contain sensible words maybe even phrases.
-In addition, I built a Naive Bayes classifier to distinguish sentences from the script and sentences from another fake script.
+In this program, we built and simulated a simple Markov chain model based on a movie script.
+We used it to generate new sentences that hopefully contain sensible words maybe even phrases.
+In addition, we built a Naive Bayes classifier to distinguish sentences from the script and sentences from another fake script.
 Due to the English vocabulary size, the characters are used as features instead of words.